Conversations with Young Lives' Data Managers

 We would have needed to tell families that we lost their answers.
 In the end, we were able to recover the surveys and thankfully in Rounds 4 and 5 we didn’t lose any surveys.
 But, returning to families would take so much time, so we always need a ‘plan b’ to ensure we don’t lose data, or to ensure we can save it if we lose it.
 So, we have told enumerators if something goes wrong with a tablet, start recording answers on a paper survey.
 Either way, data collection is a long process.
 The enumerators send the data to Lima, we clean it, and I send the data to Oxford.
 So, we hope in future rounds we won’t have any issues with the technology, because we are always afraid of losing data.

 Leading up to the release of our data management report, we will be publishing further conversations with our data managers.
+Continue the series - read part two and part three of our conversations now.

 Due to Covid-19, our in-person research for Round 6, Young Lives at Work, has been delayed till 2021, and we have adapted our processes to deliver a telephone survey which will provide rapid new research data and insights into COVID-19 related impacts.
 With DFID's support Young Lives longitudinal research will be continuing into 2025.